Gorebridge

 Gorebridge is a former mining village in Midlothian, Scotland.

 Gorebridge has an annual Gala Day which always takes place on the 3rd Saturday in June.
 This is much like a town fair, with rides and games.
 The gala day has a tradition of picking a Town King and Queen from the primary schools.

 Gorebridge has four primary schools, Gorebridge Primary, Stobhill Primary, St Andrews RC Primary and Gore Glen Primary.
 Greenhall High School used to serve the town but closed down in 1994.
 Local children attend nearby Newbattle Community High School, St David's RC High School or Lasswade High School.
 There is a leisure centre, library and Vogrie Country Park in Gorebridge.

+Gorebridge's local graffiti scene is very active with major involvement with the Gorebridge based vandal group "dscpl" containing many notable members such as Scorch and Trash Haus.